Does Chalk Dust offer a free DVD Evaluation Sampler to explain how the programs work and to show video clips from every program?|

 Chalk Dust is owned by Dana, Richard and Minerva Mosely.
 Dana takes care of production and student technical support.
 Richard and Minerva take care of business operations, marketing and customer support.

-Basic Math (on grade level at Grade 6).
+Basic Math 9th Edition (on grade level at Grade 6).
 Underlined items are new versus the previous program.

-The new Basic Math program (copyright 2003) includes 4 DVDs, a hardbound textbook with 9 chapters, a complete solutions guide, and student technical support.
+The new Basic Math program includes 9 DVDs, a softbound textbook with 12 chapters, a student solutions guide, and student technical support.

 Prealgebra — a beginner level Algebra course on grade level at Grade 7.